Finding Nemo: The Big Blue…and Beyond! — Animal Kingdom

-- 40-minute Broadway-style show re-telling the story of Finding Nemo
+- 25-minute Broadway-style show re-telling the story of Finding Nemo

 - Performances include live vocals, elaborate puppets, and original music!

-Finding Nemo – The Musical marks the first time Disney has taken a non-musical movie and transformed it into a musical show for the parks.
-It’s an adaptation of the Disney-Pixar movie, and features favorite characters such as Marlin, Nemo, Dory, Bruce, Crush, and more!
+Finding Nemo: The Big Blue…and Beyond!l is a reimagined version of the original show, Finding Nemo — The Musical, which marked the first time Disney had taken a non-musical movie and transformed it into a musical show for the parks.
+It’s still an adaptation of the Disney-Pixar movie, and it features favorite characters such as Marlin, Nemo, Dory, Bruce, Crush, and more!

-Finding Nemo – The Musical takes place in the Theater in the Wild, which is located in between Dinoland USA and Expedition Everest.
+The show still takes place in the Theater in the Wild, which is located in between Dinoland USA and Expedition Everest.

-Finding Nemo – The Musical gives guests the chance to be immersed in the story of Marlin and Nemo through the combination of puppets, dancers, acrobats and animated backdrops.
-The theater itself was updated with innovative lighting, sound, and special effects to create Nemo’s undersea environment.
+Finding Nemo: The Big Blue…and Beyond! gives guests the chance to be immersed in the story of Marlin and Nemo through the combination of puppets, dancers, acrobats and animated backdrops.
+The theater itself features innovative lighting, sound, and special effects to create Nemo’s undersea environment.

-The show features original music, including “Big Blue World”, also heard at The Seas with Nemo and Friends at Epcot, and Crush’s big number, “Go With the Flow”, a tribute to 60s surfing music.
+The reimagined show features some music from the original show, including “Big Blue World,” also heard at The Seas with Nemo and Friends at EPCOT

-You can usually get a seat if you arrive 15-20 minutes early.
+You can usually get a seat if you arrive 15-20 minutes early, and you also have the option to book a Lightning Lane through Genie+.

 Seating is wooden bench seats with backs.
 Guests may remain in their wheelchair, motorized scooter or ECV to experience the attraction.